PacktPublishing/Mastering-Windows-PowerShell-Scripting-Fourth-Edition/README.md

 6. Write .NET classes with ease within PowerShell
 7. Create and implement regular expressions in PowerShell scripts
 8. Make use of advanced techniques to define and restrict the behavior of parameters
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781800206540">https://packt.link/free-ebook/9781800206540 </a> </p>